Sigrid Kaag: Personal life

 Kaag is married and has four children.
 Her husband, Anis al-Qaq, is a dentist and a Palestinian national from Jerusalem who served as a deputy minister under Yasser Arafat in the 1990s and as the Palestinian representative to Switzerland.
-The couple married in Jerusalem, and they suffered several miscarriages.
-Kaag is a noted polyglot and speaks six languages: Dutch, English, French, Spanish, German and Arabic.
+The couple married in Jerusalem.
+Kaag is a noted polyglot and speaks six languages fluently: Dutch, English, French, Spanish, German and Arabic.
 She was raised Catholic and has mentioned that she practices the religion without following all of its rituals.